AshwinSheoran02/News-Website-using-APIs/README.md

 The website can only be acessed locally because of API restrictions

-To use the website , simply download the runs and open ```index.html``` in Google Chrome and you can access realtime news.
+To use the website , simply download the rfiles and open ```index.html``` in Google Chrome and you can access the latest news.

 You can get your own API key at https://newsapi.org/